Using Tramadol To Help Dogs With Pain And Anxiety

 What Are The Risks?

-The main concern might be liver or kidney damage.
+The main concern with older dogs might be liver or kidney damage.
 Tramadol is mostly processed by the liver, so that would be the first concern.
 If your dog already has a weak liver or kidney, the added strain of breaking down medications could tax their system.

 I’m Having A Hard Time Getting My Pet To Take His Medicine

-It can be really hard to get your pet to take his meds.
 Becoming an expert at disguising the pill is typically key.
-I like to try placing it into their daily food (especially when using wet food) or wrapped inside their favorite treat (cheese normally works well for me) is usually the easiest way.
-If your pup is a good eater they will probably gobble food up without noticing the pill.
+I like to try placing it into their daily food (especially when using wet food) or wrapped inside their favorite treat (cheese normally works well for me).

 If hiding it in food doesn’t work: